PGoyal-06/scrapy-mongodb-book-scraper/Readme.md

-Here is a clean, professionally formatted version of your README.
-I’ve added a clearer structure, code blocks, and a touch of visual hierarchy to make it more readable for other developers.

----

 # Scrapy Web Scraper with MongoDB

 This project is a high-performance Python web scraper built with **Scrapy**.
 It is designed to extract book data from structured websites and persist that data directly into **MongoDB** for long-term storage and analysis.